 3. Heat oil in a large deep skillet to 375 degrees F (190 degrees C).
 To test if it’s hot enough, add a drop of the batter into the oil; if it sizzles when you drop it in, it’s ready.

-7. Make the tacos: On a hot corn tortilla, add about 2 tablespoons of crema, layer with shredded cabbage, add a piece of fish, pickled onions, avocado, hot sauce and lime juice.
+- Now the best par: make the tacos!
+On a warm corn tortilla, add about 2 tablespoons of crema, layer with shredded cabbage, add a piece of fish, pickled onions, avocado, hot sauce and lime juice.
 Sprinkle cilantro for extra flavor.
 Enjoy hot!

 Serving Suggestions